 We’re here to help you understand the ins and outs of pet insurance.

 We all understand that our pets are part of our family.
 We love our dogs, cats, and other little friends to the point where we’d do just about anything for them when they need our help.
 When we bring our new friends home for the first time, we tend to understand that there will be medical costs associated with owning them.
 These customary costs include spaying/neutering, shots, and regular preventative checkups.

 What quite a few of us don’t spend enough time thinking about is what happens if or when our dog or cat gets quite sick or injured.
 How does pet insurance work?
 That’s not a question you want to ask yourself as you drive to the veterinarian in a panic as your furry friend suffers in the backseat.
 Instead, understanding pet insurance is something you should have a handle on before you even bring your pet home.

-If you’re a pet owner considering pet insurance for your dog or cat, all of the insurance terminology can get pretty confusing.
-Not only that, it can be hard figuring out how much your insurance provider will actually cover when an unexpected vet visit arises.
+If you’re a pet owner considering pet insurance for your dog or cat, all the insurance terminology can get confusing.
+Also, it can be hard to figure out how much your insurance provider will cover when an unexpected vet visit arises.
 At Odie, our goal is to be as transparent as possible.
 We want you to feel prepared and assured that your pet will receive the best medical treatment possible at an affordable rate.

 Whether you decide to join Odie or not, understanding the basic jargon will help you choose the best policy for you and your furry loved one.

 Here is what we will break down today:

 - Why should I buy pet insurance?